math4tots-misc/tt/README.md

 ## Design principles

-There are three design principles, in order of importance:
+There are two design principles, in order of importance:

 1. Safe
   1. Even if you are super tired on a Friday night and you can't